 ©All Rights Reserved.
 April, 2020.
 DailyDAC™, LLC d/b/a/ Financial Poise™

-Etahn M. Cohen concentrates on corporate, securities and information technology matters for Sugar Felsenthal Grais & Helsinger LLP, a national business-focused law firm with offices in Chicago and New York.
-He represents entrepreneurs, closely-held and middle-market businesses and their investors, acting as an outside general counsel for many of his clients.
+Etahn M. Cohen, Sugar Felsenthal Grais & Hammer LLP, concentrates his practice in corporate and securities representation of entrepreneurs, closely-held and middle-market businesses and their investors, acting as an outside general counsel for many of his clients.
+His practice reflects a wide range of businesses, including startups and established companies in all types of corporate and…

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.